Recent News

 04/08/2010: v1.1.0 released.

-DDMSence v2.1.0
+DDMSence v2.6.0

-It transforms XML DDMS Resources (metacards) into a Java object model (using XOM and Xerces), allowing them to be manipulated or traversed within the context of a Java environment.
+DDMSence (pronounced "dee-dee-em-Essence") is the only open-source Java library that fully supports the DoD Discovery Metadata Specification (DDMS).
+It converts DDMS Resources (also called assertions or metacards) into a Java object model, allowing them to be manipulated or traversed within the context of a Java environment.

-DDMSence comes with a complete set of JUnit tests, and is being released under the GNU Lesser General Public License (LGPL).
+DDMSence comes with a complete set of JUnit tests, and is released under the GNU Lesser General Public License (LGPL).

 About the Author

-DDMSence was conceived in January 2010 and grew out of Brian's desire to gain more practical XML Schema experience, to write something useful which had never
+DDMSence was conceived in January 2010 and grew out of Brian's desire to gain more practical XML Schema experience, to write something useful which had never been done before, and an unusually large amount of free time.
+Brian is also the creator of Sparkour.